sarthakkjha/session-success-stack/README.md

 ## ❤️ Our Mission

-Paytension is more than an app—it's a movement.
+Coincentrate is more than an app—it's a movement.
 We aim to:
 - Build a focused and disciplined digital generation.
 - Promote responsible digital behavior.
 - Turn every lost moment into an opportunity to give back.